hhvm/user-documentation/guides/hack/56-modules/01-introduction.md

 ```hack
 new module foo {}
 ```
 Modules do not share a namespace with other symbols.
 Module names can contain periods `.` to help delineate between directories or logical units.
-Periods in module names do not currently have any semantic meaning, but this may change with new versions of Hack as we expand the functionality fo the feature.
+Periods in module names do not currently have any semantic meaning.
 ```hack
 new module foo {}
 new module foo.bar {}